Sidharth-Garg/WebDriverIO_Shopist/README.md

 - `Homepage`: Contains methods related to actions on the homepage.
 - `Itempage`: Contains methods related to actions on item pages.
-- `Cart`: Contains methods related to actions on the shopping cart.
+- `Cartpage`: Contains methods related to actions on the shopping cart.
-- `Profile`: Contains methods related to actions on the user profile page.
+- `Profilepage`: Contains methods related to actions on the user profile page.

 ## Contributors